 The plots shown here provide an overview of the results of SARS-CoV-2 measurements in wastewater over time.
-These are the results for two SARS-CoV-2 genes; N gene, and S gene.
+These are the results for two SARS-CoV-2 genes: N gene, and S gene.
+When reviewing these graphs, it is important to look at the overall, sustained trends, instead of measurements on any given day.
+Wastewater samples tend to have some variability simply due to the nature of environmental samples, but the general trends over time have proven accurate and consistent with our clinical case trends.

 Partners and Population size within each sewershed: